armourthyroidbottlex1

-And right on the heels of my post below, I want to inform everyone of a REAL LIFE HORROR STORY that is happening to Sheila Turner of the UK right now.
-Sheila is a thyroid patient advocate who created the UK Thyroid Patient Advocacy website here.
+And right on the heels of my last post, I want to inform everyone of a REAL LIFE HORROR STORY that is happening to Sheila Turner of the UK right now.
+Sheila is a thyroid patient advocate who created the UK Thyroid Patient Advocacy website.

 Sheila will tell anyone who asks that she was very ill while taking levothyroxine (125 mcgs) only therapy, being wracked with back pain so severe she was unable to get out of her armchair, bed or car after sitting/laying down for a while.
 She also suffered from debilitating ‘brain fog’ and short term memory, along with the usual lingering hypothyroid symptoms while on thyroxine.